Fachbereich Wirtschaftswissenschaften

 The curriculum also includes a critical examination of AI ethics and the societal implications of widespread AI adoption, fostering a balanced understanding of technology.
 By the end of the course, participants will not only comprehend the theoretical foundations of AI but also effectively apply these powerful tools in their university studies and professional careers, enhancing their problem-solving capabilities and decision-making processes in their respective fields.

-TRACK C1/2: Business and Management - "International Career Building"
+TRACK C3: Business & Management - "International Career Building"

 Jens Andreas Faulstich, Hochschule Koblenz